misostack/nextjsvietnam.com/content/post/learn-aws-solution-architect-associate-the-fastest-way.md

 - Provide lower and more consistent latency and higher throughput than TCP transport traditionally.
 - Can use **OS-BYPASS** (only support Linux), os-bypass enables HPC and machine learning applications to bypass operating system kernel and communicate directly with EFA device.

+#### 3.1.5.
+EC2 Placement Groups

+When you launch a new EC2 instance, the EC2 service attempts to place the instance in such a way that all of your instances are spread out across underlying hardware to minimize correlated failures

+Depending on the type of workload, you can create a placement group using one of the following placement strategies

+- **Cluster** – packs instances close together inside an Availability Zone.
+This strategy enables workloads to achieve the low-latency network. - typical of high-performance computing (HPC) applications.
+- **Partition** - spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions. - typically used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka (dedicated racks)
+- **Spread** - strictly places a small group of instances across distinct underlying hardware to reduce correlated failures - individual critical EC2 instances

+- Only certain types of instances can be launched in a placement group.
+- You can move an existing instance into a placement group

+**There is no charge for creating a placement group.**

+**Spot instances are useful for**:

+- big data and analytics
+- containerized workloads
+- CI/CD and testing
+- image and media rendering
+- High-performance computing
+- save up to 90% on-demand price
+- you don't need persistent storage
+- you can block Spot instances from terminating by using **Spot block**

+**Spot Fleets**:

+- Collection of spot instances and (optionally) on-demand instances
+- Attempts to launch the number of spot instances and on-demand instances to meet your target capacity you specified in the Spot Fleet request.
+- The request is fulfilled if there is capacity and maximum price you specified in the request exceed the current Spot price.
+It also attempts to maintain its target capacity fleet.
+- You can define several launch pools(EC2 instance type, OS, AZ), fleet will choose the best way to implement depending on your defined strategy.

+Some strategy:

+- capacityOptimized
+- lowestPrice
+- diversified(spot instances are distributed accross pools)
+- InstancePoolsToUseCount(spot instances are distributed across the number of spot instance pools you specify - only valid with lowestPrice)

 ### 3.2.
 EKS or ECS (Container)

 ### 3.3.
 Lambda